BillyDM/awesome-audio-dsp/sections/CODE_LIBRARIES.md

 - [aubio](https://github.com/aubio/aubio) - A library that can detect events in an audio signal.
 - [CHOC](https://github.com/Tracktion/choc) - A random grab-bag of header-only, dependency-free, liberally-licensed C++ classes.
 - [Firewheel](https://github.com/BillyDM/Firewheel) - My own audio graph engine / audio middleware solution for games and other applications.

+---

+*TODO - Sort DSP libraries by programming language* *TODO - List all of the licenses for each of the listed libraries*

 [JUCE]: https://juce.com/
 [Hexosynth]: https://github.com/WeirdConstructor/HexoSynth